MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/business-voice/get-ready-internet.md

 The easiest way to check whether your firewall allows communication on these network ports is to make a test call using Teams.
 To make a test call, do the following:

 1. Go to https://aka.ms/getteams on a computer on your network to install Teams.
-Make sure speakers and a microphone are connected to this computer/
+Make sure speakers and a microphone are connected to this computer.
 2. Open Teams and sign in using a Microsoft 365 account
 3. In Teams, select your profile picture, then **Settings** > **Devices**
 4. Choose **Make a test call** under **Audio devices**